nicopap/cuicui/design_doc/richtext/dynamic_format.md

 **Idea**: What about _forcing_ a space between `:` and the metadata value in sections, so that it's always clearly distinct from formats

+**Idea 2**: It causes too many parsing woes.
+I opted to prefix bindings + formats by `fmt:`, this way the grammar is unambiguous, although weird for users, and misleading because now we use "format string" both for the whole text and the special case of bindings that have formatting applied to them.

 ## Implementation

 Making `Dynamic` a struct with a `format` and `access` field doesn't work.
 As